LtbLightning/ldk-node-flutter/README.md

 The primary abstraction of the library is the Node, which can be retrieved by setting up and configuring a Builder to your liking and calling build().
 Node can then be controlled via commands such as start, stop, connectOpen_channel, sendPayment, etc.:

+This release covers the same API from LDK Node 0.1.0 Rust.
+It has support for sourcing chain data via an Esplora server, filesystem persistence, gossip sourcing via the Lightning peer-to-peer network, and configurable entropy sources for the integrated LDK and BDK-based wallets.

+Please note: This release is considered experimental, and should not be run in production
 ### How to use ldk_node

 To use the `ldk_node` package in your project, add it as a dependency in your project's pubspec.yaml: